Posts

 Image

 KNOWLEDGE IS POWER In most of the communities where I have worked, the importance of educating a girl child is undermined.
-I remember visiting one school in one of the rural communities in Neno district where standard 8 class had 1 girl as compared to almost 30 boys in the same class.
+I remember visiting one school in one of the rural communities in Neno district where standard 8 class had 1 girl against 30 boys in the same class.
 Records showed that the number of girls was high from junior primary and it kept on dropping as the classes went up.
 In such communities, it is a huge challenge to help girls to stay in school because the norm is when the girls reach puberty, the goal is to get married.
 For this one girl, it was only a matter of time before she dropped out as well, because being the only girl in class for her has to take a whole lot of courage.
 We had checked with the headmaster of the school to tell us the major causes of the dropouts.
 He confirmed that the girls end up getting married.
-He further said most of them look at their married friends and believe that they are doing well in life than
+He further said most of them look at their married friends and believe that they are doing well in life than the ones who ar

 Dealing with Intergenerational Poverty in Malawi